zinchenko-ihor/DevOps_online/m5/Task5.3/README.md

   USER: User name of owner of task.
   PR: Stands for priority of the task.
   NI: Represents a Nice Value of task.
 A Negative nice value implies higher priority, and positive Nice value means lower priority.
-  VIRT: Total virtual memory used by the task.
+  VIRT: Virtual memory that the process is using.
   RES: Resident Memory Size.
-  SHR: Represents the Shared Memory size (kb) used by a task.
+  SHR: The total amount of memory this process shares with othersю
-  S: States of process.
+  S: The current status of the process: R - running; S - sleeping, Z - zombie.
-  %CPU: Represents the CPU usage.
+  %CPU: Percentage of used CPU time.
-  %MEM: Shows the Memory usage of task.
+  %MEM: Percentage of RAM used by the process.
-  TIME+: CPU Time, the same as ‘TIME’, but reflecting more granularity through hundredths of a second.
+  TIME+: CPU Time, the duration of the process since the start.
-  COMMAND: Name of process.
+  COMMAND: The name of the command (program) that initiated the process.
 ```

 11. Display the processes of the specific user using the top command. <br>